Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 • Employment visa: salary + employer documents usually create the simplest personal banking profile.

-• Investor/partner visa: can be strong too, but you may need to show business substance such as license, activity, and income proof.
+• Investor/partner visa: can be strong too, but you may need to show business substance — license, activity, and income proof.
+Learn more about opening a UAE corporate bank account with the right documents.

 Decision Checklist

-Choose Employment visa if most of these are true:
+Choose the employment visa if most of these are true:

-• you do not want to maintain a company license just to keep residency
+• ✅ You don’t want to maintain a company license just to keep residency

-Choose Investor/Partner visa if most of these are true:
+Choose the Investor/Partner visa if most of these are true:

-This is where the practical difference really shows up.
+This is where the practical difference really shows up in the investor visa vs employment visa UAE comparison.

 If you are on an employment visa